michaelhball/discogs_alert/README.md

 NB: when using pushbullet, please note that you'll need to open the pushbullet mobile or web app once a month.
 If you don't, the notification service won't work, as it deems you to have a 'dead' account.

+NB: support for more notification options is coming soon!
+Please bear with me (or open a PR!)

 ### Creating your wantlist

 There are two different ways you can create a wantlist: 1) by connecting to one of your existing Discogs lists, or 2) by creating a local JSON file.
-The first option is easier, faster, and more connected to your regular Discogs workflow, but the latter enables more expressivity, as you can specify fine-grained filters (e.g. price, media/sleeve quality) for each release (as opposed to overall).
+The first option is easier, faster, and fits within your regular Discogs workflow, while the latter enables more expressivity as you can specify fine-grained filters (e.g. price, media/sleeve quality) for each release (in addition to overall).
+I will add support for this expressivity to the Discogs List approach as soon as possible.

 #### Discogs List

 Using one of your existing Discogs [lists]() requires only specifying the ID of the list at runtime (outlined in the [usage](#usage) section below).
-As of now, there is no fine-grained control allowed with this option, meaning the list you use should be one containing only those records about which you want to be notified immediately if they go on sale.
+As of now, there is no fine-grained control allowed with this option, meaning the list you use should be one containing _only_ those records about which you want to be notified immediately if they go on sale.
 You can set global media/sleeve condition filters, but you cannot customize this for each release separately.
+This approach makes it incredibly easy to add new releases to your wantlist: adding a release to the specificied list means it will automatically be searched for by your running `discogs_alert` jobs on its next iteration.

 #### Local JSON

 Here is an example `wantlist.json` file:
 ```yaml